dotnet/docs/includes/core-changes/corefx/3.0/fieldinfo-setvalue-exception.md

 #### Recommended action

-The best way to initialize static, initialization-only fields is in a static constructor.
+Initialize static, initialization-only fields in a static constructor.
 This applies to both dynamic and non-dynamic types.

-Or, remove the <xref:System.Reflection.FieldAttributes.InitOnly?displayProperty=nameWithType> attribute from the field, and then call <xref:System.Reflection.FieldInfo.SetValue%2A?displayProperty=nameWithType>.
+Alternatively, you can remove the <xref:System.Reflection.FieldAttributes.InitOnly?displayProperty=nameWithType> attribute from the field, and then call <xref:System.Reflection.FieldInfo.SetValue%2A?displayProperty=nameWithType>.

 #### Category